yhsmedia/preschool/pages/cc_lessons/cc_review_instructions.md

 ### The schedule

 * You have 20 minutes for each session
-* You will have 3 sessions
+* You will have 3 sessions, doing the same lesson three times.
 * Rotation times are 11:00, 11:20, and 11:40
+* At 12:00, we end and get ready to send the kids home.

+### Lesson Format
+Here is a suggested format
 *